dpc-sdp/ripple/docs/content/design-system/5.components/media.md

 ## Usage

-Imagery communicates and differentiates a product through visuals.

 Media is a container that houses media items to use in other components.
 These can include in a media gallery, on cards, etc.

 Use images if they help users complete a task.
 Images can make it easier for some people to understand information.